KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 then "activating" the context.
 Activating means making the OpenGL-context the current context of the calling thread.
 A thread can only have one context being bound, and a context can only be bound to a single thread at a time.
-This makes multi-threading in OpenGL is a major pain, so we will use an alternative to bypass this issue later.
+This makes multi-threading in OpenGL a major pain, so we will use an alternative to bypass this issue later.

 Finally, in our event_loop, we will call

 ```rust
 context.swap_buffers();
 ```

 to swap the front with the back buffer.
 The details are not important, but to put it simply, it "updates" the content of the screen.
-We are generally drawing to the backbuffer, but the window displays the frontbuffer.
-So to actually see what he have drawn, we swap them.
-We didn't draw anything yet, so the screen is just black. `swap_buffers` waits for the issued calls to be finished before it swaps.
-Keep in mind, this is just a minimalistic explanation and in reality, it is not uncommon for having more than two buffers(e.g. triple-buffering) or `swap_buffers` blocking until the monitor refresh before swapping(vsync).
+We are generally drawing to the back buffer, but the window displays the front buffer.
+So to actually see what we have drawn, we swap them.
+We haven't drawn anything yet, so the screen is just black. `swap_buffers` waits for the issued calls to be finished before it swaps.
+Keep in mind, this is just a minimalistic explanation and in reality, it is not uncommon for having more than two buffers(e.g. triple-buffering) or `swap_buffers` blocking until the monitor refreshes before swapping(vsync).

 ## Generating the Bindings
-Now that we got an OpenGL-context, we can load OpenGL functions.
+Now that we have an OpenGL-context, we can load the OpenGL functions.
 The easiest way is to use any bindings generator, which loads the function pointers we need for us.